weakphish/dotfiles/README.md

 # dotfiles
 My dots.

-**Current editor**: Neovim primarily, but dabbling in Doom Emacs.
-See: `nvim` and `emacs` directories, respectively.
+**Current editor**: Neovim primarily, but sometimes dabbling in others like `helix`

 **Shell:** Fish shell.
 See `fish` which just has my custom prompt.
-I typically use `fisher` to manage packages and use the `lambda` package, and my Mac setup script handles installing that.
+I typically use `fisher` to manage packages and use the `lambda` prompt through it.
+My Mac setup script handles installing that.

 **Terminal:** iTerm2, see `itermcolors` for the colorschemes I like.